MajasVIA/VIA_TS_WEB1_A25_1ST_YEAR_CODING/README.md

 Right-click on your .html file → select “Open with Live Server” (or use the VS Code extension “Live Server”)

-The website will open in your default browser
+The website will open in your default browser, but are best viewed in Opera

 Edit and save any .html or .css file — the page reloads automatically